 Dr Richardson completed her medical degree at the University of Queensland before undertaking specialist training through the Royal Australian and New Zealand College of Psychiatrists (RANZCP).
 Her training spanned major public hospitals including the Royal Brisbane and Women’s Hospital, Prince Charles Hospital, Princess Alexandra Hospital, and the Queensland Children’s Hospital, as well as community mental health teams.
-She later completed the RANZCP Certificate in Child and Adolescent Psychiatry, deepening her commitment to developmental and relational approaches to care.
+She later completed the RANZCP Certificate in Child and Adolescent Psychiatry.

-Since Fellowship, Dr Richardson has focused her work within private practice, bringing together her interests in trauma, attachment, neurodivergence, and therapeutic psychiatry.
+Dr Richardson invests in ongoing training in formal assessment of neurodivergence, pharmacological treatment and therapy modalities.
 She has pursued ongoing training in Internal Family Systems (IFS) therapy (Level 1 completed), Schema Therapy, Acceptance and Commitment Therapy (ACT), and Cognitive Behaviour Therapy (CBT).
 She is trained in neurodiversity-affirming autism assessment tools including ADOS and MIGDAS-2, and is a Circle of Security Parenting facilitator.

 Approach to Mental Health Care